VOTE NOW for the TELUS Goal of the Month for August 2025

 Published on September 8, 2025 under Canadian Premier League (CPL) YouTube Video

-Pick your favourite goal from August for your chance to win a TELUS prize pack
+Vote for your favourite now for a chance to win prizes from TELUS: https://tradablebits.com/tb_app/531662

 Check out the Canadian Premier League Statistics